openhwgroup/cv32e40x/docs/user_manual/source/perf_counters.rst

 Event Selector
 --------------

-The following events can be monitored using the performance counters of CV32E40P.
+The following events can be monitored using the performance counters of |corev|.

 +-------------+-----------------+-------------------------------------------+